SRI-CSL/llvm2smt/README.md

 Currently the resulting SMT-LIB2 file uses the theory of bitvectors and arrays (QF_ABV).

-The goal is to support symbolic analyses such as bounded model checking using SMT solvers.
+The goal is to support symbolic analyses, such as bounded model checking, using SMT solvers.

 The tool is in its infancy and only translates the llvm IR as it appears.
 Any logical